-The Breast Care Nurses can be contacted on 01902 695144 during office hours of 8:30 and 16:00.
-There is a 24 hour answer machine on this line and if the Breast Care Nurses are unavailable then please leave your name and telephone number and someone will return your call as soon as possible.
+The breast care nurses can be contacted on 01902 695144 during office hours of 08:30 and 16:00.
+There is a 24 hour answer machine on this line and if the breast care nurses are unavailable then please leave your name and telephone number and someone will return your call as soon as possible.

-Alternatively if you would like to speak to a Radiographer / Sonographer about the examination please call 01902 695923 during the office hours of 08:30 to 17:00.
+Alternatively if you would like to speak to a radiographer/sonographer about the procedure please call 01902 695923 during the office hours of 08:30 to 17:00